Costa Deliziosa: Ports of call

 The ship spent the first part of her career operating on seven-day cruises in the Persian Gulf.
 During the northern summer, the ship relocated to Copenhagen, for seven-day cruises through the Baltic region.

 On 28 December 2011, Costa Deliziosa embarked on a 100-day round-the-world cruise.
 Departing from Savona, the ship visited the Caribbean, Los Angeles, San Francisco, Hawaii, Samoa, Fiji, New Zealand, Australia, Singapore, Thailand, Sri Lanka, the United Arab Emirates, and Egypt, before returning to Italy.

 In 2013 the ship left Northern Europe.
 Between spring and fall, Costa Deliziosa operated in the Mediterranean Sea, the Canary Islands and Black Sea.
 All cruises start from Savona.
 From January to April 2013, and in 2014, she undertook a 100-night world cruise.
 It was on this world cruise that the vessel rescued eight sailors whose boat had hit an unidentified object mid-Atlantic.
 The ship's course was altered to rescue the sailors, before it continued to Antigua.

-From 2015, every summer she operates in the Eastern Mediterranean region and more specifically she offers cruises to Greece and Croatia.
-In the winter period she does world cruises.
+From 2015, every summer she operates in the Eastern Mediterranean region and more specifically offers cruises to Greece and Croatia.
+In the winter, she does world cruises.